Skip to content

 For a dose of pirates, seafood and some of the clearest ocean in the UK, head to the 18th-century port village of Charlestown and see a different side of Cornwall.

-Keep an eye out for the small fleet of square-rigger ships and don’t miss the Shipwreck, Rescue and Heritage Centre.
-There are also several exceptional restaurants serving some of the freshest seafood in the country.
+Keep an eye out for the small fleet of square-rigger ships and don’t miss the excellent Shipwreck Treasure Museum.
+There are also several fantastic restaurants serving some of the freshest seafood in the country.

 6. Fowey